The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 hello jdoe@quarkus.io, isHttps: false, authScheme: Bearer, hasJWT: true, birthdate: 2001-07-13

-• a non-anonymous caller name of jdoe@quarkus.io
+• A non-anonymous caller name: jdoe@quarkus.io

-• an authentication scheme of Bearer
+• An authentication scheme: Bearer

-• a non-null JsonWebToken
+• A non-null JsonWebToken

-• birthdate claim value
+• The birthdate claim value

-Using the JsonWebToken and Claim Injection
+Using the JsonWebToken and claim injection

 All the JWT claims can also be injected.
 Let’s expand our TokenSecuredResource with another endpoint /secured/roles-allowed-admin which uses the injected birthdate claim (as opposed to getting it from JsonWebToken):